perfsonar/docs/_sources/install_debian.rst.txt

 ------------------------
 **Choose one** of the following bundles and see :doc:`install_options` page for more information about what these bundles are.

+.. note:: Bundles that install Opensearch must set ``env OPENSEARCH_INITIAL_ADMIN_PASSWORD=perfSONAR123!``.
+This is a requirement of the Opensearch package.
+The password will be overwritten with a random password by the perfsonar-archive package, so use ``perfSONAR123!`` since it meets Opensearch character requirements and will ultimately be replaced with a better password by install process.

 * **perfSONAR Tools**::

     apt install perfsonar-tools